chaos-polymtl/lethe/doc/source/contributing.rst

     .. seealso::

-      More information on the IEEE referencing style can by found in the `IEEE Reference Guide <https://ieeeauthorcenter.ieee.org/wp-content/uploads/IEEE-Reference-Guide.pdf>`_.
+      More information on the IEEE referencing style can be found in the `IEEE Reference Guide <https://ieeeauthorcenter.ieee.org/wp-content/uploads/IEEE-Reference-Guide.pdf>`_.

       Here is an example of how references should appear in: